Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-Contrary to C++'s or Python's standard libraries, the Rust's one doesn't provide any pseudo-random number generator (PRNG) - do you know what it means?
+Contrary to C++ or Python, Rust's standard library doesn't provide any pseudorandom number generator - do you know what it means?

 Which crate should we choose?
 Well, let's see:

-When it comes to PRNGs, rand is the de facto standard, extremely versatile crate that allows to generate not only pseudo-random numbers, but also other types such as strings.
+When it comes to PRNGs, rand is the de facto standard, extremely versatile crate which allows to generate not only pseudo-random numbers, but also other types such as strings.

-In order to fetch rand, we have to add it to our libs/neural-network/Cargo.toml:
+In order to fetch rand, we have to add it to our Cargo.toml:

 # ...